IT'S strangely ironic that Remembrance Day can so often seem so easy to forget.

-According to the Australian War Memorial, Remembrance Day marks the moment in 1918 that the guns on the Western Front fell silent after more than four years of fighting.
+According to the Australian War Memorial, Remembrance Day marks the moment in 1918 that the guns on the Western Front fell silent after more than four years of bloody fighting.

 "The allied armies had driven the German invaders back, having inflicted heavy defeats upon them over the preceding four months.
 In November the Germans called for an armistice (suspension of fighting) in order to secure a peace settlement," the AWM says.

 "They accepted allied terms that amounted to unconditional surrender."

 Armistice Day, as it was originally known, was a significant day in the post-war years but its place on the calendar was slowly surpassed by the nation's recognition of Anzac Day.

 While we might ask what it says of a nation that elects to recall a terrible defeat more prominently than a glorious victory, we might also ask how the two days can better co-exist into the future.

 An article published in the Western Advocate last week might hold the answer.